 Life in rural California is so different from life in the suburbs.
 The pace, the vibe, the stress, the priorities are all different – not better, but different.
 I thought I drove the kids around a lot in the Bay Area.
 Up here, I can drive 300 miles in a week and not leave the county.
 We love it here and are happy to call Vida Buena Farm our home.

-We’ve done a lot in the past two years to make Vida Buena Farm the special place it is…and more projects are coming.
+We’ve done a lot in the past six years to make Vida Buena Farm the special place it is…and more projects are coming.
 Here’s a look at what we’ve done so far.

 Rick has always wanted enough property to need a tractor and to build a “shop”.
-He’s got a good start on his “100-year barn”.
-Let’s hope it doesn’t take him quite that long to finish it!
+With the help of a good freind he managed to finish it in just over two years.
+It’s better than we had hoped for.

 The Herb Garden